 Water released to Funks Creek will originate from the I/O tower and, when the reservoir is stratified, will be warmer than the water released to Stone Corral Creek.
-The temperatures will be warmer because the withdrawals will come from higher in the reservoir and, as described in the RMP, the I/O tower port openings will be chosen to provide 65°F or higher water temperatures during the rice growing season (May through September).
+The temperatures will be warmer because the withdrawals will come from higher in the reservoir and, as described in Section 2D.3, Reservoir Management Plan, the I/O tower port openings will be chosen to provide 65°F or higher water temperatures during the rice growing season (May through September).

-Timing: Water temperature measurements will occur before, during, and after construction.
+Timing: Water temperature measurements will occur before and during operation.
 Measurements during the initial fill period will be useful for evaluating water temperature under low-storage conditions.
 Reservoir profile measurements and measurements at the Stone Corral Creek and Funks Creek releases may need to continue long term.
 Measurements downstream of the release locations could be discontinued if the following conditions are met: